avi22bhattacharya/music-ai-generator/README.md

 Our platform, **tune.ai**, is an AI-driven music generator capable of creating music based on a specific vibe and/or an artist's style.
 It's a perfect tool for musicians seeking inspiration, businesses developing unique tones for their brand, podcasters, filmmakers, or anyone who loves music.

-We rigorously expanded on Meta Audiocraft's MusicGen model to generate tunes which align with the given vibe.
+We expanded on Meta Audiocraft's MusicGen model to generate tunes which align with the given vibe.
 We added an option to choose an artist's style through UM-GPT's API.
 The user-friendly web interface was created using HTML/CSS/JS for front-end design and Flask for back-end functionality.

 ## Installation